test123-all/fst-label-creator/README.md

 ### On Windows with venv:
 0. Please make sure, as already mentioned, you have python3 (>3.10 https://www.python.org/) and inkscape (https://inkscape.org/) installed
 1. Clone or download this FST Label Creator git-repository
-2. Please navigate with your command line program inside the folder where this README.md is located (for example with "cd C:\Users\Neumeier\Desktop\fst-label-creator")
+2. Please navigate with your command line program inside the folder where this README.md is located (for example with `cd C:\Users\Neumeier\Desktop\fst-label-creator`)
-3. Inside this folder run with the Windows command line "cmd" the command "py -m venv env".
+3. Inside this folder run with the Windows command line "cmd" the command `py -m venv env`.
 (This will create a virtual environment, that won't mess up your system python installation)
-4. Next run the command ".\env\Scripts\activate" to activate that environment
+4. Next run the command `.\env\Scripts\activate` to activate that environment
-5. After setting up the virtual environment you are ready to install the neccessary packages with the command "py -m pip install qrcode reportlab svglib pandas openpyxl"
+5. After setting up the virtual environment you are ready to install the neccessary packages with the command `py -m pip install qrcode reportlab svglib pandas openpyxl`
-6. Next you are able to run the script with "python .\main.py"
+6. Next you are able to run the scripts with for example `python .\main.py`

-7. At the end please deactivate the virtual environment with ".\env\Scripts\deactivate"
+7. At the end please deactivate the virtual environment with `.\env\Scripts\deactivate`

 ## How to use this package?
 1. Please make sure you followed the installation intructions properly.
-The example excel sheets can be found inside the './tests/' directory.
+The example excel sheets can be found inside the `./tests/` directory.

-2. Next create a 'test.py' Python file inside this folder.
+2. Next create a `test.py` Python file inside this folder.

 3.
 - If you want to bulk create labels with a heading, like this,